alexklibisz/futil/README.md

 Scala Futures execute _eagerly_.
 This means when we define a `val foo: Future[Int] = ...`, it starts running _now_.

 To account for this, some methods in `Futil` use a [_thunk_](https://en.wikipedia.org/wiki/Thunk).
-This is just a fancy word for a function from `Unit` to some return type.
+This is just a fancy word for a function that takes `Unit` and returns something.

 For example, a thunk for a `Future[Int]`: